-- 1.29 Once Ofcom has gathered and considered the relevant evidence and (written/oral) representations submitted by the parties, Ofcom will conclude its consideration of a complaint by drafting a final Adjudication setting out whether the complaint is upheld, not upheld, or upheld in part.18 - 1.30 Before publishing its final Adjudication, Ofcom will provide the broadcaster and complainant with a strictly embargoed draft copy of the Adjudication for the purposes of correcting factual inaccuracies only.
-The broadcaster and the complainant will then be given 48 hours in which to respond with such corrections, following which Ofcom will publish the Adjudication. - 1.31 Adjudications will be published in Ofcom's Broadcast Bulletin on its website at http://stakeholders.ofcom.org.uk/enforcement/broadcast-bulletins/ - 1.32 If a complaint is upheld or partly upheld, Ofcom may direct the broadcaster to broadcast a summary of its Adjudication.
-Ofcom will normally make such a direction where there has been a breach of the Fairness and/or Privacy sections of the Ofcom Broadcasting Code which has resulted in a complainant's legitimate interests being seriously damaged and requires publication over and above publication in the Ofcom Broadcast Bulletin.19 Any decision to direct will reflect Ofcom's duties to be proportionate, consistent and targeted only at cases on which, in Ofcom's view, action is merited.
+- 1.33 Once Ofcom has gathered and considered the relevant evidence and (written/oral) representations submitted by the parties, Ofcom will conclude its consideration of a complaint by preparing a final Adjudication setting out whether the complaint is upheld, not upheld, or upheld in part.
+All draft Adjudications will be provided to a panel of Ofcom's Content Board members (who have not been involved in the preparation of the Preliminary View) for their advisory opinion before a final Adjudication is taken.
+The decision on the final Adjudication will be taken by a senior member of Ofcom's executive with appropriate Board-delegated authority who will have overseen the preparation of the draft Adjudication and who will not have been involved in the investigation and/or preparation of the Entertainment Decision and/or the Preliminary View. - 1.34 Before publishing its final Adjudication, Ofcom will provide the broadcaster and complainant, for information only with an embargoed draft copy of the final Adjudication one working day before publication. - 1.35 Adjudications will be published in Ofcom's Broadcast and On-demand Bulletin on its website at http://stakeholders.ofcom.org.uk/enforcement/broadcast-bulletins/ - 1.36 If a complaint is upheld or partly upheld, Ofcom may direct the broadcaster to broadcast a summary of its Adjudication.
+Ofcom will normally make such a direction where there has been a breach of the Fairness and/or Privacy sections of the Ofcom Broadcasting Code which has resulted in a complainant's legitimate interests being seriously damaged and requires publication over and above publication in the Ofcom Broadcast and On-demand Bulletin.22 Any decision to direct will reflect Ofcom's duties to be proportionate, consistent and targeted only at cases on which, in Ofcom's view, action is merited.